-Since The Washington Post reported on Friday that the Central Intelligence Agency believes Russia intervened in the election to help Donald Trump win the presidency, more damning revelations about his party have surfaced.
+Since The Washington Post reported on Friday that the CIA believes Russia intervened in the election to help Donald Trump win the presidency, more damning revelations about his party have surfaced.

 We now know that President Barack Obama, wary of publicizing the CIA’s findings unilaterally lest it be seen as an attempt to help his chosen successor, Hillary Clinton, summoned leaders of both parties to the White House in hopes of presenting a united front against Russia’s mischief.

 Democrats were in favor; Republicans split.
 Senate leader Mitch McConnell reportedly raised doubts about the intelligence and told Obama he would consider it an act of partisan politics if the administration revealed to the public that a foreign power was manipulating the electorate to the advantage of his party’s candidate.

 David Frum, a George W. Bush speechwriter and conservative columnist, calls it the Vichy mentality: “We hate our domestic opponents (real and imaginary) so much that we collaborate with the foreign invader.”

 Jonathan Chait argues in New York magazine that even the most cynical observer of American politics should be shocked by McConnell’s raw partisanship.